Strooss/Strooss/README.md

 </div>

 ### :woman_technologist: About Me :
-I'm a back-end developer from Tunisia, specializing in customized Discord bots and web application back-end development.
+I'm a back-end developer from Tunisia, specializing in discord bots development and web application back-end development.
 I enjoy finding efficient solutions to complex problems using JavaScript and TypeScript.
 In my free time, I stay updated with industry trends and enjoy learning new technologies.
-Feel free to reach out for collaboration or inquiries.
+Feel free to reach out for collaboration or inquiries or paid work.

 ### ✉️ Contact Me :